-Milling processes basically consist of three possible phases: roughing, medium and finishing the surface [Juneja, et al. 2003].
+Milling processes basically consist of three possible phases: roughing, medium and finishing the surface (Juneja, Sekhon, & Seth 2003).
 The selection of optimal cutting parameters, for each phase, plays an important role in manufacturing.
 In roughing phases, large amounts of material are removed with the emphasis on speed, but the tendency of the system to propagate and amplify vibrations limits the process.
 In medium phases, a trade-off between removal rate and form generation of the workpiece is balanced.
 Finally, finishing cuts demand more accurate control programs, adequate cutting conditions and selection of the milling process to achieve accurate products.

 Further to the above constraints of the system, the life of the tool can represent an important performance index to take into account when selecting cutting conditions.
 One reason is that an increase in the cost of tooling will decrease the benefits of rapid production.
-Another reason is that wear changes the geometry of the tool, which can either lead to degradation in cutting accuracy and speed or more frequent tool changes which increases production time [Kalpakjian & Schimidt, 2000].
+Another reason is that wear changes the geometry of the tool, which can either lead to degradation in cutting accuracy and speed or more frequent tool changes which increases production time (Kalpakjian & Schmidt, 2000).

 Of significant and increasing importance for many components is the surface finish.
-Roughness is one measure of the texture of the surface and is another indicator of quality of the final product [Baek, et al. 1997] that is affected by both tool wear and vibrations.
-The main source of vibrations in milling arises from the regenerative effect [Altintas, 2000, Balanchandran, 2001] known as chatter vibrations which are typically modelled by the equations (1), (2) and (3).
+Roughness is one measure of the texture of the surface and is another indicator of quality of the final product (Baek, Ko, & Kim, 1997) that is affected by both tool wear and vibrations.
+The main source of vibrations in milling arises from the regenerative effect (Altintas, 2000; Balanchandran, 2001) known as chatter vibrations which are typically modelled by the Eqs.
+(1)-(3).
 They can be solved in the time domain and frequency domain.
-Frequency domain outputs the well-known stability charts, which gives stability frontiers in the cutting space parameter [Altintas, 2000, Balchandran, 2001].
-Other sources of vibrations are couple-mode [Tlusty and Koenigsberger, 1970] and forced vibrations [Sutherland & Andrew, 1968].
+Frequency domain outputs the well-known stability charts, which gives stability frontiers in the cutting space parameter (Altintas, 2000; Balanchandran, 2001).
+Other sources of vibrations are couple-mode (Tlusty & Koenigsberger, 1970) and forced vibrations (Sutherland & Andrew, 1968).

 Furthermore, controlling the forces is required in mechanical systems in order to govern the system under variation in system parameters.
-Keeping the forces under a prescribed safe upper limit prevents the system from having deflections on the tool and avoids tool damage and breakage [Altintas, 1992].
+Keeping the forces under a prescribed safe upper limit prevents the system from having deflections on the tool and avoids tool damage and breakage (Altintas, 1992).
 Conversely, the bigger the permitted force is, the more material can be removed in a single pass.
-From this we can see that there is a trade-off between deflection of the tool and material remove rate when programming the reference forces [Zuperl. et al, 2005, Rubio, et al. 2007a and 2007b, Altintas, 2000].
+From this we can see that there is a trade-off between deflection of the tool and material remove rate when programming the reference forces (Altintas, 2000; Rubio, De la Sen, & Bilbao-Guillerma, 2007a,b; Zuperl et al., 2005).

-Finally, since milling processes can be defined as the relative movement between feeding a workpiece while rotating a multi-tooth tool, the feed and spindle servo-drives restrictions are considered in order to give more robustness and efficiency to the system.
+Finally, since milling processes can be defined as the relative movement between feeding a workpiece while rotating a multitooth tool, the feed and spindle servo-drives restrictions are considered in order to give more robustness and efficiency to the system.